Advertisement

 We take the traditional routein cider making.
 We don’t add sugar to bump up the alcohol, but we don’t just let the juice sit with no help.
 So initially, we let the juice sit overnight and this allows a small amount of wild yeast to begin working.
 At this stage I take a pH reading to establish how acid the juice is.

-This article extract was taken from the September 2023 edition of The Country Smallholder.
-To carry on reading it you can buy the issue here.
+This article originally appeared in the September 2023 edition of The Country Smallholder.
+Buy the issue here.

 To receive regular copies of The Country Smallholder magazine featuring more articles like this, subscribe here.